Sex Work In Phoenix (October 2013)

 Arizona has some of the harshest penalties for prostitution in the US.
 Even the Phoenix Police Department and District Attorney’s office see a need for change.

-Project ROSE (Reaching Out on Sexual Exploitation) is a new collaboration between police, prosecutors and University of Arizona’s School of Social Work that is hailed as an effort at offering an alternative.
+Project ROSE (Reaching Out on Sexual Exploitation) is a new collaboration between police, prosecutors and Arizona State University’s School of Social Work that is hailed as an effort at offering an alternative.

 However, after spending two days with Project ROSE, I found many of those affected by these laws felt that this high-profile reform made little difference.